Rumyra/blog-rumyra/src/posts/2013-12-08-I-Wrote-A-Thing.md

 ---
+layout: post.html
 title: I Wrote A Thing!
 date: '2013-12-08'
 tags: speak-write-mentor
 category: speak-write-mentor
 status: published
+layout: post.html
+image: null
+summary: "I was super honoured to be asked to write for 24 Ways this year.
+I thought I'd write a little something reflecting my 'Make Your Browser Dance' talk."
 ---

 <p>I was super honoured to be asked to write for <a href="http://24ways.org/" rel="external">24 Ways</a> this year.</p>